How to Deal with Passive Aggressive Colleagues

 • Offer comfort without minimizing or trivializing the loss.
 Statements such as “It could be worse” do not help.
 Do not give unsolicited advice, claim to know what the person is feeling, or compare your grief with theirs.
 Such words are rarely helpful.
 Instead, let the person know that what they are feeling is okay and that it is a normal reaction to the situation.

-What should I say?
+What should I say to a grieving person?

-• Acknowledge the situation and check in on how the person is feeling.
+• Acknowledge the situation and check in on how the grieving person is feeling.
 Do not assume to know or understand how the person is feeling.
 Assumptions often worsen the situation as they invalidate a person’s intense emotions.
 Instead, start off by acknowledging the situation so the person knows that you are willing to openly discuss the loss they have experienced.
 Next, give them the opportunity to express their feelings.
 For example, “I heard that ___ died by suicide.
 I’m sorry to hear this happened and I’m here when you need me.
 How are you feeling?”

 • Reflecting and paraphrasing.
-This is a really useful way to show the person that you are hearing their story!
+This is a really useful way to show the grieving person that you are hearing their story!
 It helps to foster a better empathetic connection, which makes the person more comfortable in continuing to share their thoughts and emotions with you.
 For example, the person might say “I don’t even know where to start, everything feels terrible.”
 In response, consider saying something along the lines of “It sounds like you feel very overwhelmed and upset, this situation is taking an emotional toll on you.”
 See how you would be reflecting their underlying emotions back to them?

 • Do not use cliches or platitudes to comfort.
-We often feel compelled to comfort the person by saying things such as “time will heal” and “they are in a better place now”.
+We often feel compelled to comfort the grieving person by saying things such as “time will heal” and “they are in a better place now”.
 While it comes from a place of good intentions, such words can minimize the depth of the person’s pain, leaving them feeling misunderstood and more isolated.
 Instead, check on how they’ve coped so far and explore what resources they've tried so far.

 Samaritans of Singapore Hotline: 1800 221 4444